stracquadaniolab/stracquadaniolab.github.io/positions.md

 ### How to join

-* **Postdocs**: Email Dr Stracquadanio your CV, 1 recent research article and a 1-page statement with your research experience, your areas of interest and how you fit and can contribute to the team.
+* **Postdocs**: Email Dr Stracquadanio your CV, 1 recent research article, 1-page statement with your i) research experience, ii) your current research interests and iii) how you fit and can contribute to the team.
 Please, arrange 2 reference letters to be sent directly to Dr Stracquadanio.

-* **PhD students**: Email Dr Stracquadanio your CV and 1-page statement with your research interests and describing how your formal training would allow you to succeed as a graduate student, and how you would fit with the lab.
+* **PhD students**: Email Dr Stracquadanio your CV, 1-page statement describing
+  i) your research interests, ii) how your formal training would allow you to succeed as a graduate student, and iii) how you would fit with the lab.
   Please, arrange 1 reference letter to be sent directly to Dr Stracquadanio.

-*  **Undergraduate students**: We welcome undergraduate students to join the team to get research experience.
+*  **Undergraduate students**: We welcome undergraduate and post-graduate students to join the team to get research experience.
 However, to be productive, students should have already taken relevant programming, mathematics or bioinformatics modules.

 ### Funding opportunities